This section of our website lets you know how to raise concerns or make a complaint.

-If you do have a problem, it is better that you bring it to the attention of a member of staff straight away.
-Misunderstandings do happen and the people concerned should be given the opportunity to put things right.
+If you do have a problem, please do try to bring it to the attention of a member of staff straight away.
+Misunderstandings do happen and the people concerned will normally want an opportunity to put things right.

-Take a few minutes to think about what you want to say when you make your complaint.
-It might help to write down a few notes.
+It may help to take a few minutes to think about what you want to say when you raise your concern.
+Writing down a few notes can also be helpful.
 If you wish to talk through the situation in confidence, please ask to go to a more private place to discuss it.

 You can complain on behalf of someone else if they wish you to and are unable to do so themselves.
 It may be necessary for the person you are representing to sign a form of authority once the complaint is submitted.

 If you have put your complaint in writing to the Chief Executive, it will be acknowledged in writing within 3 working days of receipt.
 Your complaint will then be investigated under the formal Complaint Procedure.
 The Patient Services Manager will agree a timescale with you for responding to your complaint.
 This will depend on the complexity and severity of your complaint.
 If there is any delay, you should be kept informed of progress.